Consequences of global temperature rise

 Predicting the consequences of global warming is one of the most difficult tasks for the world’s climate researchers.
 The natural processes that cause rain, hail and snow storms, increases in sea level and other expected effects of global warming are dependent on many different factors.
 It is also difficult to predict the size of the emissions of greenhouse gases in the coming decades as this can be influenced by political decisions and technological advancements.

-In the future, a warmer climate may cause more heatwaves, increased rainfall and also increase the frequency and strength of storms.
-Over the past 35 years there has been almost a fivefold increase in the recorded number of disasters caused by natural hazards, although not all were influenced by extreme weather events. ()
+In the future, a warmer climate may cause more heatwaves, increase rainfall and increase the frequency and strength of storms.
+Over the past 35 years, there has been an almost fivefold increase in the recorded number of disasters caused by natural hazards, although not all were influenced by extreme weather events (source: ).

 Worldwide, glaciers are shrinking rapidly and ice appears to be melting faster than previously estimated.
 In areas dependent on meltwater from mountains, changes in water flow and availability can lead to a lack of water and even drought.

 According to the Intergovernmental Panel on Climate Change (), up to a sixth of the world’s population lives in areas that will be affected by meltwater reduction.
 In some regions of the world, this will result in crop failure and famine, especially in areas where temperatures are already high.

 Increased levels of ice and snow melt cause sea levels to rise, as does thermal expansion (water expands when warmed).
 Areas that lie just above sea level now, may one day become submerged.
 For example, some Pacific Island nations are expected to be partially or completely submerged by the end of the 21st century.